Djemal Pasha: Early life and career

 Meanwhile, he began to sympathize with the Committee of Union and Progress (CUP), and joined the organization in 1898.
 It was in 1905 that Djemal was promoted to major and designated Inspector of Rumelia Railways.
-The following year he signaled his democratic credentials and joined the Ottoman Liberty Society.
+The following year he signaled his democratic credentials and joined the Ottoman Freedom Society.
 He became influential in the department of military issues of the Committee of Union and Progress.
 He was elected to the board of the III Army Corps in 1907.
 Following the Young Turk Revolution in 1908 he became a member of the central committee (Merkezi Umum-i) of the CUP and later was deployed as a Kaymakam to Üsküdar, Constantinople.

 Djemal served as the governor of the Adana Vilayet between August 1909 and April 1911.
 In Adana, he was involved in providing support for the Armenian victims of the Adana massacres, and was praised by Christian missionaries in the region as a competent administrator.
 He was also military governor of Istanbul in 1909, 1910, 1912, and 1913.
 In the III Army Corps, he worked with future Turkish statesmen Major Fethi (Okyar) and Mustafa Kemal (Atatürk), although Atatürk soon developed a rivalry with Djemal Pasha and his colleagues over their policies after they seized power in 1913.